Construct SQL Queries in Data Query

 Filter deleted records using WHERE clause

-column in the WHERE clause.
+deleted in the SELECT clause as a selected column if you use the deleted column in the WHERE clause.
 For example:The deleted records can be specifically found by querying against the

-column in appropriate tables with the following syntax:SELECT name, deleted FROM Account, Subscription WHERE Account.deleted = TRUE
+deletedcolumn in appropriate tables with the following syntax:SELECT name, deleted FROM Account, Subscription WHERE Account.deleted = TRUEThe deleted records can be filtered out with the following syntax:

 SELECT name, deleted FROM Account WHERE deleted = FALSE